orangese/easyai/README.md

 # EasyAI

 EasyAI (`easyai`) is a small wrapper API for Keras, written for use by CSII AI at Millburn High School.
-It simplifies Keras' syntax so that a person with little programming experience and even less knowledge of machine learning can use it.
+It simplifies Keras so that a person with little programming experience and machine learning knowledge can use it.
 Users should use this API as a springboard from which they can start coding using advanced and capable tools.
-Despite what its name might imply, EasyAI is centered around neural network algorithms (mainly their applications in visual fields) due to their recent prevalence and popularity.
+EasyAI is centered around neural network algorithms  due to their recent prevalence and popularity.

+EasyAI was created as a teaching library in order to minimize code frustration.
+In this case, code is just the means of implementing concepts already learned-- it should be the easy part.
+While this attitude towards code may (should) change in the future, this style of learning will allow for users to learn with minimal programming difficulties.

+Author: Ryan Park (22parkr@millburn.org)

 ## Core principles